srtalaie/loopQAEval/WriteUp.md

 ## Results:

 All tests pass.
 See test report after running `npm test` in command line.
-After tests run, run command `npx playwright sho-report` in a new command line or ctrl+click `npx playwright sho-report` in the command line.
+After tests run, run command `npx playwright show-report` in a new command line or ctrl+click `npx playwright show-report` in the command line.

 ## Recommendations: